shahp7575/shahp7575.github.io/content/scraping-laliga.md

 Now we can play around with this data and find insights.
 I am a huge fan of Barcelona so I decided to explore their different statistics and how they perform against other teams.

 Here is my Tableau dashboad summarizing Barcelona's LaLiga season in 2018/19.
-Tableau Link: https://tabsoft.co/2LnRcBZ
+[Click here](https://tabsoft.co/2LnRcBZ) to view in Tableau.

 <img src="images/Barca.png" width="750", height="3400">